Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Resilient
 You are proficient in a special defense of your choice.
 Gain resistance to a damage type of your choice other than physical.

-### Steadfast
-If you have not yet spent movement on your turn, you may take the Defend major action as a minor action.
-If you do so, you may not spend movement until the start of your next turn.

 ### Upbeat
 Remove two stacks of each affliction from yourself at the end of each of your turns, rather than the usual one.